MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 When planning for breach readiness, you must understand the state of your physical and digital assets.
 The first objective in this stage is to take inventory.
 Note that the other business scenarios include taking inventory of the assets that are affected by the scenario.
 These inventories and the status of the items become part of your security posture.

-For this business scenario, it is recommended that you create a list of all physical and digital assets and services and LOB applications.
+For this business scenario, it's recommended that you create a list of all physical and digital assets and services and LOB applications.
 Physical assets include endpoints (mobile phones, PCs, and laptops), and servers (physical or virtual).
 Examples of digital assets include services such as emails and retention data in Exchange Online, files and records in SharePoint Online, SQL PaaS services, data lakes, files in on-premises file servers or Azure File Shares.
 Consider using a Cloud Access Security Broker (CASB) service such as Microsoft Defender for Cloud to expose the services used by users, including shadow IT data locations.

 The following are digital assets to include in your inventory: